-To meet expected demand growth and to accommodate the accelerated rate of renewable electricity capacity additions each year, the manager says grids need to expand and modernise significantly.
-It says this means new transmission and distribution grid projects will need to be added at around four times and 10 times their historical rates, respectively.
+To meet expected demand growth and to accommodate the accelerated rate of renewable electricity capacity additions each year, grids need to expand and modernise significantly.
+This means new transmission and distribution grid projects will need to be added at around four times and 10 times their historical rates, respectively.

-The manager believes that while the AI bonanza has provided the catalyst for the recent rally in a handful of targeted companies, it says that it remains unclear whether the market fully appreciates the scale and complexity of the wider energy transition, or the role that the utilities and infrastructure sectors will play in making it a success.
+So, while the Al bonanza has provided the catalyst for the recent rally in a handful of targeted companies, it remains unclear whether the market yet fully appreciates the scale and complexity of the wider energy transition, or the role that the utilities and infrastructure sectors will play in making it a success.